 12. Sailing

-A jetski is the motorcycle of the open waters.
-Depending on which state you’re in, you’ll need to look into what license is required to drive one.
-Once you’ve gotten that taken care of though, though, prepare for an unforgettable good time.
+A Jet Ski is the motorcycle of the open waters.
+Depending on which state you are in, you’ll need to look into what license is required to drive one.
+Once that is taken care of, prepare for an unforgettable good time.

-Jetskis allow you to jump waves, turn on a dime, go for spontaneous swims, explore water that is too shallow for boats with propellers and experience the sensation of traveling at a good speed on the water.
-Your speed on the water feels twice as fast as it actually is.
+Jet Skis allow you to jump waves, turn on a dime, go for spontaneous swims and explore water that is too shallow for boats with propellers.
+A Jet Ski’s speed on the water feels twice as fast as it actually is.
+Jet Ski rentals are popular and readily available for rent in many places.

 14. Parasailing

 Parasailing is something that everyone should try at least once.
-You get to sit in a small plastic vessel, strapped in as if you’re about to go on a car ride.
-This vessel is attached to the back of a powerful boat by a retractable line on a wench.
+You get to sit in a small plastic vessel, strapped in as if you are about to go on a car ride.
+This vessel is attached to the back of a powerful boat by a retractable line on a winch.
 As the boat takes off, a giant parachute behind your vessel catches the wind and begins to lift you into the air.
-An 800-foot line will generally lift passengers 500 feet in the air.

-You owe it to yourself to feel the sensation of soaring through the sky, hundreds of feet above the water.
-Much like being in an airplane, but far more fun, it allows you a view over the world below that you wouldn’t get otherwise.
-The boats on the water will look like grains of rice on a blue tablecloth.
+You owe it to yourself to experience the sensation of soaring through the sky, hundreds of feet above the water.
+Much like being in an airplane, but far more fun, it provides an incredible view over the world below.
+Parasailing is exhilarating but not scary, and you can expect a slow, gentle ride through the air.

 15. Skimboarding

-If you find yourself near the ocean, skimboarding – also called “sandskimming” – is a great sport to try.
-The board is much smaller than a surfboard, and there are little in the way of hazards other than the risk of falling in the sand a few times.
-Luckily, it will be on soft, wet sand under shallow water.
+If you find yourself near the ocean, skimboarding — also called “sandskimming” — is a great sport to try.
+The board is much smaller than a surfboard, and there is little in the way of hazards other than the risk of falling in the sand a few times.
+Luckily, you can fall on soft, wet sand under shallow water.

 To skimboard, find a relatively flat beach and wait for a wave to come in and begin to roll out.
-You’ll need a thin layer of water on the surface.
-If it’s too deep, the board will not skim properly.
+You will need a thin layer of water on the surface.
+If it is too deep, the board will not skim properly.
 Run parallel to the beach, drop the board on the water, and “run” onto it.
-Don’t jump on, but rather step onto it with the intention of evenly distributing your weight.
+Try to avoid jumping and instead step onto it with the intention of evenly distributing your weight.
 Bend your knees and ride it out.

-You can also skim on waves, which involves jumping on your board and heading out toward a wave that’s about to crash.
-Turn around sharply on the wave and surf it as if you’re on a surfboard.
+You can also skim on waves, which involves jumping on your board and heading out toward a wave that is about to crash.
+Turn around sharply on the wave and surf it as if you are on a surfboard.

 16. Swimming Laps

-A sport that lets you maintain an elevated heart rate while minimizing impact is rare.
-Swimming is exactly that sport — it is a full body exercise that has a number of health benefits and very little downside as long as you don’t mind getting wet.
-Whether you are swimming laps in a beautiful pool or doing so in a lake or ocean, you’ll love the effect it has on your body.
+Swimming laps lets you maintain an elevated heart rate while minimizing impact.
+It is a full-body exercise with numerous health benefits and very little downside as long as you do not mind getting wet.
+Whether you are swimming laps in a beautiful pool or doing so in a lake or ocean, you will love the effect it has on your body.

 Swimming increases your endurance, your musculature and your heart health.
 It is a fantastic weight loss exercise that builds cardiovascular strength while boosting lung capacity.
 Your muscles will quickly get toned.
 Because you are using your arms, back, core and legs, you will find an equal distribution of toning all over your body.